 |Project Start Date

 If you have any questions pertaining to the call for proposal, please email to TLemail@example.com.
 For technical questions, TL Admin will direct tothe respective research area representative.

 Further Information on the administration of the awarded project

 a.
-A TL@NTU representative will be appointed to oversee the progress of the project.
+A TL@NTU program manager will be appointed to oversee the progress of the project.
 The TL@NTU representative shall be notified at least 14 days in advance and clearance from the TL@NTU representative must be obtained before the project team may submit publications linked to the project to any editors, journals, seminars, public talks, teaching materials, publicity and the like.

-e.
+d.
 Final Report - a final research report shall be submitted to TL@NTU within 30 days after the official project end date.
-This shall cover the research and design methodologies, models & prototypes, algorithms & codes, measurement and test results, follow-on research and direction.
+This shall cover the research and design methodologies, models & prototypes, algorithms codes, measurement and test results, follow-on research and direction.
 If necessary, a final technical presentation is to be conducted to provide a comprehensive update on the research findings and outcome of the project.